granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 > Fingers curled under comfortably in a "C," thumb held out slightly, minimal tension

 Hold your hand so that your palm is facing the ground with your hand open.
-Make sure there is no bend in your wrist, so that your hand is in a straight line with your forearm.
+Keep your hand and wrist in a straight line with your forearm.

 \(pic\)